PaulvdDool/shopify-nextjs-auth/README.md

 ## Getting Started
 Shopify Partner account and Shopify dev store required.

+### Download or clone
+Download or clone this repository locally.
+Run `npm install` from the file directory.

 ### Setup
 Change the name for the `.env.example` file to `.env.local` and fill in the value for each variable.
 The ngrok callback URL can be set up in the next step.
 ```